-The capital programme regularly includes a number of investments that provide these benefits, such as a well-maintained highways network, provision for new schools, a substantial contribution to rural superfast broadband connectivity in the South West and a number of individual economic development projects designed to stimulate economic growth within the County such as innovation centres.
+The capital programme regularly includes a number of investments that provide these benefits, such as a well-managed highways network, provision for the building of new schools, a substantial contribution to rural superfast broadband connectivity in the South West and a Business Growth Fund allocation.
+We have been successful in attracting a substantial amount of Growth Deal funding through our Local Enterprise Partnership (LEP) for the benefit of Somerset, and numerous grants for specific highways schemes.
+Key Decisions taken in 2017/2018 by Cabinet have included the Yeovil Western Corridor and the Somerset Energy Innovation Centre (Phases 2 and 3).